 Side effects of nitrous oxide

-The dental team from Grange Dental Care warns that this gas is not all fun and games.
+The trusted dentists from Parramatta Green Dental warns that this gas is not all fun and games.
 It has limits.
 However, they have proven that only a few patients are experiencing adverse side effects.
 The side effects occur either if the level of the laughing gas is too high or if the amount of the inhaled gas rapidly changes during the inhalation.

 We got you a few of the potential side effects that you may encounter after the inhalation of the laughing gas.
 You may or you may not need to seek medical attention after this.